carcamdou/cr_grasper/README.md

 Currently, the whole hand is rotated around the wrist axis for each grasp a user specified number of times.

-#### _Future Work:_
-More advanced choices for grasps.
-Replacing the Eigengrasp Planner which relies on hand posture space dimensionality reduction and the Database Planner family, which relies on a huge database of pre-computed grasps to plan grasps for novel objects.
-These two can be found in Graspit!

 ### __Grasp Evaluation Metrics:__
 #### _Gravity:_
 Using the Pybullet dynamics, a force in the downward direction is applied to the object.
 This simulates the influence of gravity and gives one metric for the success of a grasp - the binary evaluation of remaining in the gripper or not.